Tigers drop another heartbreaker

 The Tar Heels answered with an 8-0 run of their own to retake the lead.

-Clemson trailed 39-35 at the break.
-The Tigers led the majority of the first half, but White scored 17 first half points, including 14 of UNC’s first 16 points.
+Clemson trailed 39-35 at the break, though it led the majority of the first half.
+But White scored 17 first half points, including 14 of UNC’s first 16 to start the game.